brucemack/w1tkz/mtr2000/README.md

 * Using the green wire on the left as an example, this is plugged into the top row, second column from left.
 Numbering: C-2.
 * The connection farthest to the right is the shield.
 Appears to be C-31, which is different from what Larry's handwritten notes showed (his notes had A-19).
 The W7RHC interface notes indicate that C-31 and A-19 are both grounds.
 * The black wire is connected to pin B-29.
 The purpose of this is unknown and we'll ignore it.
-It may have been a wiring error.
+It may have been a wiring error that was intended for B-27.

 ![System Picture](docs/IMG_1867.jpg)

-Larry's notes for reference:
+Larry's notes for reference.
+Beware of the B-27 vs B-29 confusion:

 ![System Picture](docs/IMG_1860.jpg)